eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 would collapse to the third level.

 We have also shown, however, that when noise enters the system, it can become easy to simulate.
-We introduced the notion of $\epsilon$-simulation and poly-boxes to more precisely capture the notion of classically simulating quantum circuits.
+We introduced the notion of ε-simulation and poly-boxes to more precisely capture the notion of classically simulating quantum circuits.
 There are follow-up results[^iqpnoise] that do indeed show that $IQP$ circuits with noise become easy to simulate classically.